unavi-xyz/wired-protocol/social/README.md

 ## DID Host

 A DID host is a server that remotely hosts a DID and provides convenient access to it.
-For example, the server may use a method like `did:web` and your DID document at a web domain.
+For example, the server may use a method like `did:web` and host your DID document at a web domain.

 You can log in to the server with a typical login method - such as a username and password or OAuth connection - then receive cryptographic keys which can be used to verify your ownership of the hosted DID to other parties.